Will Winter Tan Make Seniors More Attractive? Or is it too much of a good thing? How far will you go to be “more attractive?”

 2. Use the available layers of sun protection.
 Stay out of the sun from 11:00 AM. until 3 PM in the winter months.
 Wear sun blocking clothing.
 This includes wide brim hats and UV-filtered sunglasses.
 Apply at least an SPF 30 (broad-spectrum protection) sunscreen lotion or higher to exposed skin.
 (Your face, and the back of your hands if you have covered your body in sun blocking clothing.)
 Reapply often.
 If not wearing sun blocking clothing, apply sunscreen to all exposed skin.

-3. Educate yourself about how to inspect your body for suspicious skin growths and seek immediate dermatologist’s inspection, if necessary, for early life-saving treatment.
+3. Educate yourself about how to inspect your body for suspicious skin growths and seek an immediate dermatologist’s inspection, if necessary, for early life-saving treatment.
 Taking care of your skin is not that difficult.
 You may need to change some bad habits.
 But, you can do it.

 A Reminder Of What Is Good About Sunlight For Seniors?

 Exposure to sunlight has been shown to have important benefits that are particularly important for seniors.